|

 SWCPC 120

-Consists of photographs of trains and stations belonging to the Texas
+Consists of photographs of trains and stations belonging to the Texas and

-and Pacific Railway Company (1876-1965), and bulks with photographs dating from 1900 to
+Pacific Railway Company (1876-1965), and bulks with photographs dating from 1900

-Preparedness Parade in Dallas, Texas (1916); a flood in Big Spring, Texas (1902); and a
+(1920); a Preparedness Parade in Dallas, Texas (1916); a flood in Big Spring,

-ferry carrying train cars in New Orleans, Louisiana (undated).
+Texas (1902); and a ferry carrying train cars in New Orleans, Louisiana

-In 1871, the Texas and Pacific Railway received a federal charter to construct a railroad
+In 1871, the Texas and Pacific Railway received a federal charter to construct a

-stop east of Dallas, and it was 1876 before the railroad reached Fort Worth through the
+caused construction to stop east of Dallas, and it was 1876 before the railroad

-volunteer labor of many local citizens.
-Jay Gould purchased the railroad in 1880.
-By 1882,
+reached Fort Worth through the volunteer labor of many local citizens.
+Jay Gould

-the Texas and Pacific had completed 994 miles of track to Sierra Blanca where it joined
+miles of track to Sierra Blanca where it joined with the Southern Pacific to

-with the Southern Pacific to complete a continuous route to California.
-During the
+complete a continuous route to California.
+During the twentieth century,

 Texas Association of Accredited Beauty Culturalists

-Photograph collection, 1964-1968
+Photograph Collection, 1964-1968

 35 photos